OSGeo/gdal/doc/source/user/multithreading.rst

 Unless otherwise stated, no GDAL public C functions and C++ methods should be assumed to be thread-safe.
-That is you should not call simultaneously GDAL functions from multiple threads on the same data structure, or even structures that are closely related through ownership relationships.
+That is you should not call simultaneously GDAL functions from multiple threads on the same data instance, or even instances that are closely related through ownership relationships.
 For example, for a multi-band raster dataset, it is not safe to call concurrently GDAL functions on different :cpp:class:`GDALRasterBand` instances owned by the same